ramkannanraj/ramkannan.github.io/README.md

 Ramkannan Rajendran

+Working as a software engineer in Amsterdam.

-Experianced PHP developer, 9+ years of web development with large portion in PHP 5.6/7.1, Mysql, Javascript.
+Experianced PHP developer, 9+ years of web development with large portion in PHP, Phyton, Mysql, Javascript, Vue.js.